Wind: Power source

 The ancient Sinhalese of Anuradhapura and in other cities around Sri Lanka used the monsoon winds to power furnaces as early as 300 BCE.
 The furnaces were constructed on the path of the monsoon winds to bring the temperatures inside up to 1200 C. A rudimentary windmill was used to power an organ in the first century CE.
 Windmills were later built in Sistan, Afghanistan, from the 7th century CE.
 These were vertical-axle windmills, with sails covered in reed matting or cloth material.
 These windmills were used to grind corn and draw up water, and were used in the gristmilling and sugarcane industries.
 Horizontal-axle windmills were later used extensively in Northwestern Europe to grind flour beginning in the 1180s, and many Dutch windmills still exist.

 Wind power is now one of the main sources of renewable energy, and its use is growing rapidly, driven by innovation and falling prices.
 Most of the installed capacity in wind power is onshore, but offshore wind power offers a large potential as wind speeds are typically higher and more constant away from the coast.
 Wind energy the kinetic energy of the air, is proportional to the third power of wind velocity.
 Betz's law described the theoretical upper limit of what fraction of this energy wind turbines can extract, which is about 59%.

+Metallurgy

+In Pre-Hispanic times and historically wind has been used in the Andean huayra furnaces to drive the combustion used in metal smelting.